Heavenly Israeli Date Squares

-I am blessed to live in the Galilee.
-The yard is filled with trees that bear fruit we can use pretty much all year round.
+The yard was filled with trees that bear fruit we could use pretty much all year round.
 There are many different varieties; olives, lemons, oranges, figs, pomegranates and dates.

-One year recently it produced about 200kg (440 pounds) of dates!
+One year it produced about 200kg (440 pounds) of dates!
 Here’s a picture of my granddaughter Tamar (whose name means “Date!”) enjoying the harvest.

 Israeli Date Squares